 Prerequisites This mathematics employed in this course is accessible to any student with four years of high school mathematics.
-Practicums will use software written for the Windows platform, so students should be comfortable using unpolished programs with this operating system.
-In cases where programs interoperate, other platforms (Mac, Linux) are acceptable.
+Practicums will use a variety of software, so students should be willing to learn new tools and techniques.

-Texts Six books will be required reading.
+Texts Five books will be required reading.
 The first is The Code Book, by Simon Singh.
 This is written for a general audience and describes the major events in the history of cryptology, along with very readable accounts of the underlying technical aspects of these events.
 It begins with Mary Queen of Scots' trial for treason on October 15, 1586 and concludes with a presentation on quantum cryptography.
-Along the way are discussions of historical ciphers, the German Enigma machine in World War II, the US Federal Data Encryption Standard (DES), public-key cryptography, and

-Pretty Good Privacy (PGP).
+Along the way are discussions of historical ciphers, the German Enigma machine in World War II, the US Federal Data Encryption Standard (DES), public-key cryptography, and Pretty Good Privacy (PGP).
 This book is one of the best popular accounts I have ever read dealing with mathematics and computer science, since the examples are both non-trivial and accurate, yet are written so that they are understandable by an educated nonspecialist.